 When building a slider or a website, it is important to often check the result to see how things look like, and how good the user experience is.
 In most cases, you would want to test on a computer, on a tablet and on a mobile phone.
 But what if you don’t have some of those devices?
 Google Chrome comes to the rescue as it has a device mode option, which will allow you to check and test your website on different devices, so you can optimize your content in a more superior way.

 It is also worth mentioning that Google had a search algorithm update in 2015 where they might rank mobile friendly websites higher than non-mobile friendly ones.
 So having a website that can be easily and comfortably used on touchscreen devices is a long term investment, to gain and keep your users.
-Don’t miss this opportunity, make your slider in your WordPress, Joomla! or Magento slider mobile friendly today!
+Don’t miss this opportunity, make your slider in your WordPress, or create a Joomla slider mobile friendly today!

 Comparison – Mobile compatibility and touch

 - Disable controls on mobile devices

 - Different background image sizes on mobile

 - Hide layers on mobile devices